top of page

 Legal Rights Center

-Nonprofit law firm offering adult criminal and juvenile delinquency defense to low-income households, restorative justice, and youth advocacy.
+Nonprofit law firm offering adult criminal and juvenile delinquency defense; restorative justice; legal education; & youth advocacy to low-income households and communities of color.

 Mid-Minnesota Legal Aid

-Free civil legal aid for seniors, low-income individuals, or individuals with disabilities.
+Free civil legal aid for seniors, low-income individuals, & individuals with disabilities.

 Minnesota Freedom Fund